FroggDev/zabbix-nfs/README.md

 Going further...This step is working with most of externals scripts

-If you got troubles getting an external script working, first :
+If you got troubles getting an external script working :
 1. Check the Zabbix tab **Monitoring > lastest data** If you select an host, you should see all items linked to it, check for your item and you should see the lasted data linked to it.
 If it appear in gray (disabled) that mean there is something wrong with the external script (rights, path, arguments ...)